ppitlehra/Coinbase-LOB-heatmap/README.md

 # Coinbase-LOB-heatmap
 Tool to get L10 data from coinbase using REST.
-Make sure you define you api_key and secret in the src notebook
+Make sure you define you api_key and secret in the src2 notebook